KarenAurello/CpE_Portfolio_Aurello_BSCpE3A/README.md

 ## Android Studio Mobile Application

 ### Description
-A mobile application developed using Android Studio that provides users with an efficient and user-friendly platform for managing tasks and accessing information.
+A mobile application developed using Android Studio that provides users with an efficient and user-friendly platform for managing waste life cycle.

 ### Technologies Used
 - Android Studio